-The Capital Release Unit (CRU) manages non-strategic assets of the group.
-By establishing the CRU, Deutsche Bank plans to liberate capital currently consumed by low return assets, businesses with low profitability and businesses no longer deemed strategic.
+The Capital Release Unit (CRU) consists primarily of Equities Sales & Trading assets, legacy Fixed Income positions and the IT functions associated with these assets and positions.
+CRU was created to quickly and efficiently dispose of non-strategic or low-return assets which are no longer consistent with the Bank's strategy, in order to release capital, reduce leverage and related cost and thus create a smaller, simpler and less market-sensitive balance sheet.
 This includes substantially all of Deutsche Bank's Equities Sales & Trading business, lower yielding fixed income positions, particularly in Rates, Deutsche Bank's former CIB Non-Strategic portfolio as well as the exited businesses from Deutsche Bank's Private & Commercial Bank which include its retail operations in Portugal and Poland.
 At the end of June 2019, the portfolios comprising the CRU had approximately € 65 billion of risk weighted assets (RWA) and € 250 billion of leverage exposure on a pro-forma basis.